I use Emacs to write blog. In the recent update, I found

 M-RET also works in terminal in org mode.
 In GUI, pressing

 C-M-m can trigger leader key.

 SO I opened this issue, with the help of these friends, the issue has been fixed.
 Here is the cause of the bug.

-RET is not a key in keyboard(it’s a logical key), it is same as
+RET is not a key in keyboard, it’s a logical key).
+Emacs bind

 <Return> key actually sends

 SPC h d k <Enter> in spacemacs, it will output

 RET (translated from <return>) runs the command org-open-at-point, which is an interactive compiled Lisp function in ‘org.el’.